University of Pittsburgh Required

 Yes, an IP assignment agreement must be on file at the Innovation Institute if a postdoc is employed as a Postdoctoral Associate and supported on any federal contract or grant effective or renewed on or after May 14, 2018.

 No, an IP assignment agreement does not need to be on file at the Innovation Institute if a postdoc is appointed as a Postdoctoral Scholar supported by training grants, postdoctoral fellowships, or external funding not subject to Bayh-Dole.

 For additional information on appointments as Postdoctoral Associates and Postdoctoral Scholars see: https://www.provost.pitt.edu/sites/default/files/GuidelinesForPostdoctoralAssociatesAndPostdoctoralScholars2018.pdf

-No, graduate students are not required to sign these IP assignment agreements to be supported on federal grants or contracts.
-They are still subject to the University Policy on Patent Rights and Technology and terms of other non-federal support that they may receive.
+No, graduate students are not required to sign these IP assignment agreements to be supported on federal grants or contracts unless they are submitting a proposal through the Office of Sponsored Programs – OSP.
+They are still subject to the University Policy on intellectual property and terms of other non-federal support that they may receive.

 Yes, if the staff member is named on any federal contract or grant effective or renewed on or after May 14, 2018, an IP assignment agreement must be on file at the Innovation Institute, unless they are clerical or nontechnical personnel.

 DO UNDERGRADUATES NEED TO HAVE AN IP ASSIGNMENT AGREEMENT ON FILE AT THE INNOVATION INSTITUTE?